Surfside Real Estate Guide

 Quick Facts

-Surfside Beach, locally known as Surfside, is a small city in Brazoria County, situated on Follet's Island by the Gulf of Mexico.
-Historically significant as the place where the Treaty of Velasco was signed, the area is considered the "Cradle of Texas Liberty."
-This coastal community offers a distinct, laid-back beach town vibe, attracting those who enjoy fishing, surfing, and a quieter alternative to the bustling nearby city of Galveston.
-Before its incorporation in 1975, it was a popular resort area.
+Surfside Beach, commonly known as Surfside, is a small city in Brazoria County, situated on Follet's Island along the Gulf of Mexico.
+This community is historically significant as the site where the Treaty of Velasco was signed, ending the Texas Revolution.
+Today, Surfside offers a distinct, laid-back beach town atmosphere.
+It attracts those who enjoy fishing, surfing, and a tranquil alternative to the more bustling city of Galveston, providing a unique coastal living experience about an hour's drive from Houston.

 Overview of Surfside Neighborhood